Spring has now officially arrived, with Spring flora and fauna emerging much earlier than usual.

 Farmers will start to put their over-wintered livestock back outdoors, and the heartening sight of new-born spring lambs will once again be a joy to behold out in the fields.

-A few signs of spring life can be detected now if you look closely for them, including Snowdrops in flower for example.
-Soon the yellow spring flowers will be emerging, from Daffodils to Dandelions as well as the buttercup-like Lesser Celandine lighting up woodland floors.
+Signs of spring life can can already be found if you look closely for them, including Snowdrops in flower for example.
+Yellow spring flowers are already emerging, from Daffodils to Dandelions as well as the buttercup-like Lesser Celandine lighting up woodland floors.
 Hedgerows and scrub are also starting to come back to life, to be covered by the attractive white flowers of Blackthorn which emerge on bare twigs prior to the leaves.

 Some insects will shortly re-appear on the wing also, such as Bumblebee queens scouting for nesting sites as well as the charismatic large Bee Fly (a bee mimic), remarkable for its unfeasibly long proboscis!